 Users may notice that RIF's tablet interface, improved widget, and draft-saving functionality are marked "PRO."
 These features are only available to users who purchase Reddit is Fun Golden Platinum, which comes in at a reasonable $1.99.

-This edition focuses only on new tablet apps or ones that added Honeycomb support.
-Regular apps and games are coming soon.
+This edition focuses only on new tablet apps or ones that added tablet support.
+Regular apps are coming soon.
+Games are here.

 This edition focuses only on new games.
 The app roundup is coming up soon.

 Dane Cook said that there are certain things every man wants, one of which is to be part of a heist.
 I can't say that I personally disagree with Mr. Cook, except I'm not sure that I'd fare very well in prison if my team of bank-robbing rebels was caught.
 That's where HEIST: The Score comes in handy.